kubernetes-sigs/kubespray/docs/aws.md

 Guide:

 - Create instances in AWS as needed.
-- Either during or after creation, add tags to the instances with a key of `kubespray-role` and a value of `kube-master`, `etcd`, or `kube-node`.
-You can also share roles like `kube-master, etcd`
+- Either during or after creation, add tags to the instances with a key of `kubespray-role` and a value of `kube-controlplane`, `etcd`, or `kube-node`.
+You can also share roles like `kube-controlplane, etcd`
 - Copy the `kubespray-aws-inventory.py` script from `kubespray/contrib/aws_inventory` to the `kubespray/inventory` directory.
 - Set the following AWS credentials and info as environment variables in your terminal: